Orchid Society of Assam

 Guided by Purpose, Rooted in Conservation

-Our vision and mission shape how we conserve Assam’s native orchids through science, awareness, and community partnership.
+Our vision, mission, and values shape how we conserve Assam’s native orchids through science, awareness, and community partnership.

 Vision